syedali996/static-portal-workflow-demo/README.md

 ```
 In addition to the above directory structure, the following constraints are also applied on the input ZIP archive:
 - APIMatic expects a file with name ending with APIMATIC-BUILD.json file in the root directory.
 For details on the contents of this file, check out our [documentation](https://portal-api-docs.apimatic.io/#/http/generating-api-portal/build-file).
 - The spec folder must contain at least one API specification.
-This can be in any of the API specification formats support by APIMatic.
+This can be in any of the API specification formats supported by APIMatic.
 - content and static directories can be skipped if you do not have custom content or static files.

 ## Automation